fetchrobotics/docs/source/indigo_to_melodic.rst

   a gray cable (internal communications) and a blue cable (external).
   Typically, the blue goes to the top ethernet port, and the grey goes to the bottom.

+Another issue you may encounter with 18.04 is if you are using the ethernet on the side access panel with a DHCP setup.
+In some setups, the ethernet port may fail to be assigned an IP automatically.
+We recommend consulting IT for help with this, if needed.

 Accessing Boot Menu on Fetch Robots
 +++++++++++++++++++++++++++++++++++